Secret Story 7 (Portuguese season): Joana F.

 Joana is 25 years old and comes from the Button, a small village in the municipality of Mealhada.
 A beautician by profession, Joana loves what she does, despite her great passion being Samba, having already participated in some competitions of this dance mode.
-It is defined as well-disposed and charismatic, always with the answer at the tip of the tongue.
+She is defined as well-disposed and charismatic, always with the answer at the tip of the tongue.
 Joana is sure, that her joy will infect everyone in the House.
 On Day 92 she became the runner up.